James River Bridge: History

+A new four-lane lift bridge was completed in stages from 1975 to 1982.
+During construction, the two southbound lanes of the new bridge were completed first and carried northbound traffic while the old bridge carried two lanes of southbound traffic until the northbound lanes of the new bridge were completed.
+When the northbound lanes of the new bridge opened the old bridge was demolished, but a 0.75 mi section on the Newport News side was retained for use as a fishing pier.
+Now known as the James River Pier, it is the longest fishing pier on the East Coast.

 At the Newport News end, traffic approaches the bridge at a six-ramp partial cloverleaf interchange, where Mercury Boulevard (carrying U.S. Route 17, U.S. Route 258, and State Route 32 onto the bridge) passes over Warwick Boulevard (U.S. Route 60).
 After an intersection with River Road and the entrance to Huntington Park, the four-lane divided bridge begins, lying to the southeast a part of the old bridge that remains as a fishing pier.
 The 126.5 m lift span over the shipping channel, with a clearance of 44.1 m when raised and 18.2 m when lowered, is about 1/4 of the way along the 7.0714 km bridge.
 This allows ocean-going ships to pass en route to civilian port facilities in Hopewell and at the Port of Richmond.

 The roadway becomes Carrollton Boulevard on the Isle of Wight County end; after a number of intersections, US 258 and SR 32 turn west at Bartlett towards State Route 10 at Benns Church, while US 17 curves southeast towards Portsmouth.

 The nearest upstream crossing of the James River is the Jamestown Ferry (State Route 31); the next fixed crossing is the 1966 Benjamin Harrison Bridge (State Route 156) at Hopewell.
 When the bridge opened in 1928, the next bridge upstream was the 1913 Mayo Bridge in Richmond.

 Downstream, both crossings of Hampton Roads are bridge-tunnels for military reasons: the 1992 Monitor-Merrimac Bridge-Tunnel (Interstate 664) and 1957 Hampton Roads Bridge-Tunnel (Interstate 64/U.S. Route 60).